asif7adil/scSPARKL/README.md

 ## Implementation
 Download the source code and run either the Jupyter Notebook or the scSPARKL script file.
+Following are the main tasks performed by the pipeline:

 ### Data Melting
 Input data is first cleaned and melted to tall format.